nulib-oer/lantern/source/drafts/online-workflow.md

 The title of this particular chapter is not formatted properly.
 Instead of marking the title as a heading, the title is formatted as `**bold**`.
 This is a common problem with word processing formats, wherein headings are representing _visually_ but not _semantically_.
 Markdown uses specific syntax to mark contents as headings.

-- Change the `**Probability**` heading to a proper markdown heading: `# Probability`
+3. Change the `**Probability**` heading to a proper markdown heading: `# Probability`.

 All chapter files using Lantern must begin with the title of the chapter formatted as a "Heading 1" or a first-level heading using the hashtag symbol (`#`).
 The number of hashtags corresponds to the level that heading represents (for example, one hashtag converts to a `<h1>` tag when the output is HTML).
 There are typically between 1 and 6 heading level options.

-- Now click on the "Preview" tab to see how that syntax change affected the output of the heading
+4. Now click on the "Preview" tab to see how that syntax change affected the output of the heading.

 ![Screenshot of the HTML preview for the Probabilities chapter](ow_preview.png)

-- There is another heading error in the file.
-Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2", or section heading.
+5. There is another heading error in the file.
+Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2," or section heading.
-- Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook
+6. Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook.

-This completes the tutorial.
-The tutorial **only** covers setting up your workspace and adding your own content.
-To create a new project for the real world, you can repeat these steps then read the documentation on formatting, metadata, and customizations.
+7. Check the changes on your live website by visiting the URL you generated previously at `https://USERNAME.github.io/REPOSITORY-NAME`

+That's it!
+You've learned how to create OER using open source tools and minimal computing methods.
+If you'd like to learn how to further customize and edit your OER, adding media and special formatting, visit the relevant sections in the menu.

+## Starting a New Project
+If you want to start a new project, simply repeat the setup steps listed at the beginning of this tutorial, and be sure to give each new project a new name.
+Since Lantern's template has existing content in the chapter folders, feel free to delete those or replace with your own content.